gaehlerm/SoftwareEngineering/README.md

 You should not copy paste code.
 This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

 The other cases are code that emerged as a duplication over time.
-Frequently one piece of logic is needed at several different places and due to the lack of knowledge is reimplemented several times.
+Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is reimplemented several times.
 This kind of duplication has to be refactored out relentlessly.

 // remark that switch case statements are a frequent source of SRP violation.